rjw57/gitlab-deploy-playground/README.md

 1. Download [terraform](https://www.terraform.io/) and [helm](https://helm.sh/).
    Helm must be installed so that the ``helm`` command is available on the path.
-2. Make sure that the ``kubectl`` command is installed an on the path.
+2. Make sure that the ``kubectl`` command is installed and is on the path.
 3. Generate a key for the Terraform Service account in the uis-automation-dm
    project: